dataliterate/docdoc-generator/Readme.md

 Each folder might contain a configuration file named `_config.yml`.

 *Best practice: Do not name your folders, that contain content of the documentation _site or  _theme.
-Never use _config.yml as a filename for files that should appear in the site*
+Never use _config.yml as a filename for content that should appear in the site*

 ### Usage
 - run 'node lib/index.js'